 - Standard C. I want to stick to the standard to ease an eventual reuse in a different environment.
 The probability of such a reuse is infinitely low, but I'm motivated anyway by the challenge of seeing what's possible to do within the limits defined by the standard.

 - OOP.
 I'm not a fanatic, I use what works to get the job done.
-Object oriented programming is one way, and that's a way I'd particularly like to experiment with in this project, alongside a more traditional use of C. And if you don't believe me when I say that C is a suitable language for OOP, maybe you'll believe others, like Axel-Tobias Schreiner.
+Object oriented programming is one way, and that's a way I'd particularly like to experiment with in this project, alongside a more traditional use of C. And if you don't believe me when I say that C is a suitable language for OOP, read this.
+Or maybe you'll believe others, like Axel-Tobias Schreiner.

 - Accessible.
 The code in this library contains bits which are definitely not beginner level.
 From the eventual end-user perspective I intend anyway to make it accessible to even the one-liners who feel lost after few tens of lines of scripting language.